mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

 1. **Getting data.**
-    * Data will be recieved in JSON formate(we will disscus later about how to recieve data).
+    * Data will be recieved in JSON format (we will disscus later about how to recieve data).
     ```json
     {
            "review": "Sample review"
      }
     ```
 2. **Pre-Processing**
-    We pre-processed the text by lower casing, removing spectial character, etc. We will use the function given below.
+    We pre-process the text by turning upper case alphabets to lower case, removing special characters, etc. We will use the function given below.
     ```python
     def text_preprocess(text):
         text = str(text)